Last Updated November 10, 2023 (originally published November 30, 2021)

-With the holiday season upon us, it’s a good time to think about some of the countless ways that you and your clients can support your community.
-While the opportunities are seemingly endless, volunteering at a local charity or non-profit organization and hosting a remote or in-person fundraiser are two amazing—and more accessible—ways you can give back to your community.
+With the holiday season nearly upon us, it’s a good time to think about some of the countless ways that you can support your community.
+For even greater impact, consider enlisting the help of your clients, which can build camaraderie and continued rapport as you work together to help others in need.
+While community service ideas are seemingly endless, volunteering at a local charity or non-profit organization and hosting a fundraiser (remote or in-person) are two amazing—and more accessible—ways you can give back to your community.

 Volunteer at a Local Charity or Non-profit Organization

-Before you get started, the first step is to identify a cause that is important to you and that also resonates with your clients.
-Start by narrowing down the list of causes to two to three issues (for example, people experiencing homelessness, food insecurity, childhood health, pet adoption centers or shelters, etc.).
+The first step is to identify a cause that is important to you and that also resonates with your clients.
+Start by choosing two to three issues that are close to your heart (e.g., people experiencing homelessness, food insecurity, childhood health and pet adoption centers).
 Next, poll your clients and ask which cause they would like to support this season.
-This allows you to get greater buy-in from your clients, which, in turn, will foster greater involvement from them.
+This allows you to get greater buy-in from your clients, which, in turn, will foster greater involvement.

-From the polled list of responses, choose the top cause and search for a few local organizations that work to address that issue.
-To save time while researching, reach out to a few organizations at one time since some organizations may not be currently taking volunteers.
+Once the top cause has been identified, search for a few local organizations that work to address that issue.
+To save time while researching, reach out to a few organizations at one time, since some organizations may not be currently taking volunteers.
 Inquire about volunteer opportunities they offer, and how you can get your team involved.

 From there, you and your clients just need to show up to volunteer and put in a good dose of energy into the cause you chose.
-Have some fun with it and perhaps bring hot chocolate or something festive to help get everyone in the spirit of giving back.
-Lastly, never forget to give thanks to everyone for showing up and putting in the hard work.
+Have some fun with it and perhaps bring hot chocolate or something festive to help everyone get in the spirit of giving back.
+Lastly, never forget to thank everyone for showing up and putting in the hard work.